samf25/CleanSteeringFiles/steering-files/reconstruction/README.md

 # Reconstruction

-This directory contains steering files and documentation related to the reconstruction process in the data processing workflow.
+This directory contains steering files and documentation related to the reconstruction process for the Muon Collider.

 ## Overview